 When it comes to running an enticing media campaign—whether organic, paid, or personal—animated video will prove its worth end-over-end in 2019.
 We have already seen a massive shift from written to visual content on every social media feed.
 Humans are inherently visual learners.
 Simple animation captures attention more than a stylish static piece.
 But don’t start to throw out any of those high-performing blogs quite yet!
 The best approach is to cut through the noise and draw traffic through dynamically rich media.

 The solution is clear, but the path forward is still causing designers and marketers alike more than a little frustration.
-Promoting each piece of content with a unique animation is a huge project, not to mention the necessity of fast paced delivery.
+Promoting each piece of content with a unique animation is a huge project, not to mention the necessity of fast-paced delivery.
 So how do you keep a balance between speed and relevance?

 A Balanced Approach

 While the standard method was to assign your designer the task of creating unique animations for various promotional content, events, or announcements, there is now an easier way to do it.
-In our ongoing campaign for our client, the payments-giant Paya, our designer and content-marketer teamed up to produce a family of animation templates that would satisfy Paya’s large media needs.
-By designing a system of video templates (built in Adobe products After Effects and Premier) for content production use, the templates could be accessed directly by any campaign manager without involving the video team.
+In our ongoing campaign for our client, the payments giant Paya, our designer and content-marketer teamed up to produce a family of animation templates that would satisfy Paya’s large media needs.
+By designing a system of video templates (built in Adobe products After Effects and Premiere) for content production use, the templates could be accessed directly by any campaign manager without involving the video team.

 One Style.
 Infinite Possibilities.

 Building an adaptable animation template that can express various topics and be exported to various sizes and be ready to deliver to multiple platforms requires creative ingenuity that goes beyond the typical one-and-done animations.
-Motion designers are tasked with creating a template-style that is more than just a quick-burning Instagram post but instead satiates a myriad of topics, content, and announcements that the campaign manager will need to post on many social feeds.
+Motion designers are tasked with creating a template style that is more than just a quick-burning Instagram post but instead satiates a myriad of topics, content, and announcements that the campaign manager will need to post on many social feeds.